mbeauv/urbanoe-communications/README.md

 # urbanoe-communications

-This project is DEPRECATED.
+This project is **DEPRECATED**.
 The logic found here was split in two different projects:

 - [media-gallery-redux](https://github.com/mbeauv/media-gallery-redux): Defines the interface to the media_gallery engine.
 - [urbanoe-redux](https://github.com/mbeauv/urbanoe-redux): Defines the interface to the urbanoe server.